Skip to main content

 -- this number is suppressed because it is statistically unreliable.

-Source: Oregon Health Matters Survey, 2021, Health Promotion and Chronic Disease Prevention section, Oregon Health Authority, Unpublished data.
+Source: Oregon Health Matters Survey, Health Promotion and Chronic Disease Prevention section, Oregon Health Authority,

-Note: Year follow the state fiscal year, with inspections generally starting in September of the prior year and continue through June of the published year.
+Note: From 2017 to 2020, years follow the state fiscal year, with inspections generally starting in September of the prior year and continue through June of the published year.
+Beginning in 2022, years follow the calendar year.
+Violation rates are based on a representative sample of inspections.

 Retailer violation rate (RVR), Percent (%)